Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Asymptotic Convergence Results

 \subsection{Stochastic Proximal Gradient Method - Decreasing Step Sizes}

-An obvious drawback Algorithm~\ref{alg:PSG_Hilbert_Nonconvex} is the fact that step sizes are restricted to small steps bounded by a factor depending on the Lipschitz constant, which in applications might be difficult to determine.
+An obvious drawback of Algorithm~\ref{alg:PSG_Hilbert_Nonconvex} is the fact that step sizes are restricted to small steps bounded by a factor depending on the Lipschitz constant, which in applications might be difficult to determine.
 Additionally, the algorithm requires increasing batch sizes to dampen noise, which is unattractive from a complexity standpoint.
-In this section, we obtain convergence with a nonsmooth and convex term $h$ using the step size rule \eqref{eq:Robbins-Monro-stepsizes}.
-This step size rule dampens noise enough so that increased sampling is not necessary.
+In this section, we obtain convergence with a nonsmooth and convex term $h$ using the step size rule